Meet our staff

 Cyndi is a behavioral health consultant, originally from Kansas City, KS.
 Cyndi spent 21 years with the Kansas Department of Health and Environment and became a big believer in the integrated care model that clinics like Heartland offer.
 Her favorite part of the work she does is that she gets to serve her community.
 Cyndi is also an adjunct professor in KU’s School of Social Welfare.
 She is bilingual and enjoys traveling in Latin America.

-DDS, Dental Director
+DDS, Chief Dental Officer

 Hailing from Waterloo, Iowa and a graduate of University of Iowa College of Dentistry, Dr. Mollie Day, DDS brings 14 years of dental care experience to Heartland.
 Before arriving here, Dr. Day spent several years working at a Federally Qualified Health Center in the Kansas City metro area, where she built a robust dental program that included strong emphasis on outreach to children.
 Dr. Day first became interested in health sciences because of the creative teaching of her high school biology teacher.
 Now, Dr. Day loves her job because she loves to serve others and help them with dental needs that might otherwise go untreated, especially when this care helps a child overcome a fear and complete treatment.
 Her goal is to grow dental services at Heartland to reach more people in our community.
 When she is not leading the dental department at Heartland, Dr. Day likes to spend time with her husband and two daughters, as well as go hiking and do puzzles.
 She is the recipient of the Oral Health Kansas Dentist of the Year award for 2015.